 There is not a process to completely eliminate the risk and probability of COVID-19 on our campus.
 However, through a multi-layered strategy and through shared community responsibility we can greatly diminish this risk.

-Proof of your completed COVID-19 Vaccination is required to be submitted to Health Services prior to your arrival to campus, and preferably by August 1, 2021.
+Proof of your completed COVID-19 Vaccination is required to be submitted to Health Services before your arrival to campus, and preferably by August 1, 2021.

 Incoming first-year students may submit a photocopy of their completed CDC COVID-19 Vaccination Card / International COVID Vaccination Card with their health packet.
 A returning student may submit a photo of this completed card to firstname.lastname@example.org.
 The vaccine card must include your full name, date of birth, name of the COVID-19 Vaccination received, and dates of the vaccinations.
 Requests for an immunization exemption, for either religious or medical reasons, may be granted in accordance with Massachusetts state law governing immunizations.